badj/NZGovDebtTrends2002-2025/README.md

 3. Prepare test prompts and add the prompt Markdown to the ```.github``` folder

-- For this project, I created a prompt Markdown file [1-generate-tests](.github/1-generate-tests.prompt.md) to create the initial Playwright tests.
+- For this project, the prompt Markdown file: [1-generate-tests](.github/1-generate-tests.prompt.md) was used to create the initial Playwright tests.
-- For this project, I created a second prompt Markdown file [2-fix-failing-tests](.github/2-fix-failing-tests.prompt.md) to then later on continue to fix the generated Playwright tests further.
+- For this project, a second prompt Markdown file: [2-fix-failing-tests](.github/2-fix-failing-tests.prompt.md) was uses to continue with fixing the generated Playwright tests further.

 4. In the IDE, use Agent Mode, add the prompt to the context to create the initial tests and iterate until all tests pass.